Thursday, April 27, 11:30 am

 DDD is launching an "Eligibility Determination by 17" Policy that establishes a referral process at age 16 with eligibility determination by age 17 for individuals with developmental disabilities.
 Our goal is that individuals with disabilities enrolled in Rhode Island schools will be identified as eligible for adult services before their exit from school or transition programs.
 By determining eligibility at 17 it provides the schools, Office Rehabilitative Services (ORS) and DDD information on who will be eligible to receive certain services.
 Learn more.

 Statewide Transition Coordinator

-In January 2017 DDD will have a dedicated staff member to help coordinate the transition process for students exiting secondary schools.
-This Statewide Transition Coordinator will work closely with RIDE and all Local Education Authorities (LEAs) to facilitate the new "Eligibility by 17" policy.
-The Coordinator will also work to find ways to better identify and serve all youth transitioning to adult services.
+In January 2017 DDD hired a dedicated staff member to help coordinate the transition process for students exiting secondary schools.
+This Statewide Transition Coordinator works closely with RIDE and all Local Education Authorities (LEAs) to facilitate the new "Eligibility by 17" policy.
+The Coordinator also works to find ways to better identify and serve all youth transitioning to adult services.